 With a banking practice that primarily focuses on representing a variety of financial institutions in litigation involving creditors’ rights, Aaron White Jr. has considerable experience defending clients in consumer financial services litigation as well.

 Aaron’s clients seek his advice on compliance and risk management issues.
 He is able to aid his clients based on several years of experience representing clients in litigation concerning residential and commercial foreclosures, collections, breach of contract, security interests under the UCC, evictions, eminent domain and liquidation of collateral securing SBA-backed loans.

-Aside from establishing himself as a respected banking attorney, Aaron’s exceptional writing skills earned him an award in The Intellectual Property Law Review’s 2009 Annual Student Intellectual Property Writing Competition.
-For the second consecutive year he has served on the firm's Diversity & Inclusion Council.
+In tandem with establishing himself as a respected attorney, Aaron actively expands his legal knowledge through studying new court decisions, attending bar association committee meetings and exchanging ideas with his colleagues.
+As a student, his exceptional writing skills earned him an award in The Intellectual Property Law Review’s 2009 Annual Student Intellectual Property Writing Competition.

-In his free time, Aaron enjoys playing the clarinet, listening to opera, reading historical fiction, traveling with his husband and exercising and playing with his dog, Joey.
+Aaron enjoys traveling, playing the clarinet, listening to opera, reading historical fiction and exercising his dog, Joey.